kauri-io/Content/Outlines/go-ethereum.md

 - Type-safe way to interact with contracts and the Ethereum chain.
 - Extensive Go library.
 - Compatible with Go test suites.
-- Direct interaction with contract ABI, no need to write contract migrations like with the Truffle suite.
+- Direct interaction with contract ABI and blockchain.
-- No browser dependencies required.
-Interact directly with the Ethereum blockchain using Go instead of connecting using third party software like Metamask.

 ## Set up an Ethereum light node

-- Difference between fast, full, and light.
-Link to node sizes chart in Etherscan.
-- Why run a fast node?
 - Keep guide simple, use light node.
+- Make sure you've got [Geth](https://geth.ethereum.org/install/) installed.
-- Connect Geth node to the Rinkeby network.
-Publish RPC and Websocket endpoints for our Go application to connect to.
+- Connect Geth node to the Rinkeby network: `geth --syncmode="light" --rinkeby --rpc --rpcapi="eth,web3,personal" --ws`
-- Sidebar: What is Rinkeby?
+  - Rinkeby:
+    - PoA testnet to make sure your application works in an environment that is as close to live as possible.
+    - Makes sure that you deal with gas price issues, and transaction failures.
+    - Must always plan for transaction failures.
 - Get testnet Eth from Rinkeby faucet: <https://faucet.rinkeby.io/>

-## Write Ethereum contracts in Solidity

-- Ethereum contracts still have to be written in Solidity or other Ethereum-friendly contract languages.
-- Choose Solidity because it's accessible, widely supported, and has built-in support in Abigen
-- (build solidty contract code and abi directly into .go bindings file with --sol flag)

-## Make simple puzzle-solving contract
+## Make simple quiz contract

 - Constructor initializes contract with answer as input.
 - Answer is then stored as a keccak256 hash in our contract code.
 - "Answer" application takes input from user ("userAnswer") and compares it with the stored hash.
 - Users that give the correct answer are then listed on the contract leaderboard (a map of addresses and date of answer).

-## Generate Go bindings from .sol file.
+## Compile contract and generate Go bindings

+- `abigen --sol=simplequiz.sol --pkg=simplequiz --out=/simplequiz/simplequiz.go`
+- OR two-step process:
+  1. `solc --abi --bin ./simplequiz/simplequiz.sol -o ./build`
+  2. `abigen --abi=./build/SimpleQuiz.abi --bin=./build/SimpleQuiz.bin --pkg=simplequiz --type=SimpleQuiz --out=./simplequiz/simplequiz.go`

+NOTE: Use the two-step process to compile Go bindings if running `abigen` from a Docker container, because `solc` is not included in the `ethereum/client-go:alltools-stable` image.

 ## Write applications to interact with contract.